 My treatment philosophy when it comes to treating and managing my patients is to treat them how I would my own family.

 I love to spend my free time with my wife, Ellen, my daughters, Emery and Kennedy, and our Cavachon puppies, Rylee, Lucy, and Willie Mays.
 My idea of a fun time is being with family and friends.
 I enjoy home projects and reading.
 I also enjoy working on cars and motorcycles.
 I stay active by riding my bicycle, running, and enjoying any other outdoor activities.

 If you would allow me, I would love to be your dentist!

 -Dr. Trung Phan

-Kareena, originally from Des Moines, has been with the practice since early 2018.
+Kareena is originally from Des Moines.
 She loves getting to know her wonderful patients, and helping keep the office running smoothly.